feathersjs/docs/guides/chat/processing.md

     // Asynchronously get user object from each message's `userId`
     // and add it to the message
     await Promise.all(messages.map(async message => {
-      // We'll also pass the original `params` to the service call
+      // Also pass the original `params` to the service call
       // so that it has the same information available (e.g. who is requesting it) const user = await app.service('users').get(message.userId, params);

       message.user = user;
     }));

-    // Best practise, hooks should always return the context return context;
+    // Best practice: hooks should always return the context return context;
   };
 };
 ```

-> __Note:__ `Promise.all` makes sure that all the calls run in parallel instead of waiting for each one to finish.
+> __Note:__ `Promise.all` ensures that all the calls run in parallel, instead of sequentially.

 ## What's next?

-In this section we added three hooks to pre- and postprocess our message and user data.
-We now have a complete API to send and retrieve messages including authentication.
+In this section, we added three hooks to pre- and post-process our message and user data.
+We now have a complete API to send and retrieve messages, including authentication.

 See the [frameworks section](../frameworks/readme.md) for more resources on specific frameworks like React, React Native, Angular or VueJS.
-You'll find guides for creating a complete chat frontend with signup, logging, user listing and messages.
-There are also links to full example chat applications built with some popular frontend frameworks.
+You'll find guides for creating a complete chat front-end with signup, logging, user listing and messages.
+There are also links to complete chat applications built with some popular front-end frameworks.

-You can also browse the [API](../../api/readme.md) which has a lot of information on the usage of Feathers and its database adaptors.
+You can also browse the [API](../../api/readme.md) for details on using Feathers and its database adaptors.